‘Many More’ Indictments To Come, And Next Time It Will Be Americans, Says Former CIA Director Michael Hayden

 Although the current indictments don’t name any Americans as having co-ordinated the DNC hacks, as reported earlier by the Inquisitr, it does state that “a person who was in regular contact with senior members” of the Trump campaign was also repeatedly in contact with Guccifer 2.0, an online persona allegedly created by the Russians.
 It has been speculated in some corners that the unnamed person may be Roger Stone, Trump’s longtime ally who is known for his often-underhanded ways of using opposition research.
 But Stone has previously laughed off the suggestions, saying his communication with Guccifer 2.0 was so “perfunctory” that he does not have any recollection of it.

 Still, Hayden claimed that he wouldn’t be surprised to see Robert Mueller’s investigation get into more details about the Russian modus operandi and the American players involved in facilitating the hack.
-Unlike a number of Democrats who called on president Donald Trump to call off his summit with Russian president Vladimir Putin in the wake of the indictments, Hayden however urged Trump to go ahead with the meeting, but told him to press Putin with the evidence that is now clearly in the hands of American intelligence.
+Unlike a number of Democrats who called on president Donald Trump to call off his summit with Russian president Vladimir Putin in the wake of the indictments, Hayden, however, urged Trump to go ahead with the meeting, but told him to press Putin with the evidence that is now clearly in the hands of American intelligence.

 “This is your chance, Mr. President,” Hayden said.
 “We have solid, forensic, detailed evidence that the president can make use of.
 So, as a citizen, I would say, ‘Let’s do it.'”